-City Betty is an ode to California and New York, serving an ever-changing menu of sustainable bi-coastal cuisine that celebrates Ontario farms.
+City Betty is an ode to California and New York, serving ever-changing sustainable bi-coastal cuisine that celebrates Ontario farms.

-This means a produce-heavy menu by Chef Alex Molitz who adapts his menu to what’s growing locally at the moment.
+This means a produce-heavy menu by Chef Alex Molitz (Farmhouse Tavern), who adapts to what’s growing locally at the moment.

 The inside of the restaurant has breathtakingly transformed what used to be The Borough with ethereal murals and lots of live plants.
 A table directly adjacent to the bar is nicknamed “The Lookout.”